[amazon_auto_links id="280537"]

 2.1.
 Common Air Pollutants and Their Sources

 When dangerous compounds are present in the air, it is said to be polluted.
-These pollutants come from various sources, one of the main sources is human activities.
-That burning fossil fuels in vehicles, factories, and power plants, we create them for our benefit, is concerning for many creatures on this earth.
+These pollutants come from various sources like burning fossil fuels in vehicles, factories, and power plants, we create them for our benefit, which is concerning for many creatures on this earth.

-When we burn fossil fuels like coal, oil, and natural gas, they release different pollutants like carbon dioxide, nitrogen dioxide, sulfur dioxide, and carbon monoxide into the air and pollute our environment.
+When we burn fossil fuels like coal, oil, and natural gas, they release different pollutants like carbon dioxide, nitrogen dioxide, sulphur dioxide, and carbon monoxide into the air and pollute our environment.

 2.2.
 The Role of Human Activities in Air Pollution